 Practical Details

-Many spouses fail to consider the practical details of a separation, and this places much more strain on the process[xi].
-For example, many husbands are not used to spending time with the children alone and are inexperienced in childcare, and some wives may not be used to handling their finances independently[xii] .
-Before deciding on a separation couples need to think through all of the details of living apart and decide how to make it work.
+Many spouses fail to consider the practical details of separation, placing much more strain on the process[xi].
+For example, many husbands are not used to spending time alone with the children and are inexperienced in childcare.
+Some wives may not be used to handling their finances independently[xii].
+Before deciding on a separation, couples must consider all the details of living apart and decide how to make it work.

 Continued Counseling